Bossmk23/Advanced_Topics_in_AI_Research/generative_models_comprehensive_guide.markdown

 2. GANs with Binary Cross-Entropy (BCE) and Wasserstein loss for MNIST.
 3. Regularized VAEs and stabilized GANs (WGAN-GP) for Fashion-MNIST.

-By the end, you’ll understand how these models work, how to implement them, and how to enhance their performance with regularization techniques.
+By the end, we’ll understand how these models work, how to implement them, and how to enhance their performance with regularization techniques.

 ## Introduction to Generative Models